 Ibu Elsye reported 46 items.
 46 things that they had completed in the last 2 weeks.

 It was the best morning meeting I ever attended.
 People started to laugh in disbelief.
 There was cheering for each item (“YES - finally our AC got fixed!”).
-There was tears of joy.
-People was hugging each other out of… pride or just the general feeling of liberation and happiness.
+There were tears of joy.
+People were hugging each other out of… pride or just the general feeling of liberation and happiness.
 It took so long that I brought out a chair to sit on (as a joke).

 Here’s a short video when she is going through point 22 - 26 of the things that her team had accomplished.